ThomasVuNguyen/MakeMe/README.md

 ```

 Set `MAKEME_T3D` if you want to point the viewer to a custom `t3d` location; otherwise the app uses the bundled binary.

+The first launch fetches `k/k-1b-q8_0.gguf` from Hugging Face and a llama.cpp runtime bundle (extracted under `k/runtime/<platform>/`) when either file is absent, so expect a short download.

+Override the runner location with `MAKEME_RUN=/path/to/run` (the alias `MAKEME_LLAMAFILE` is still honoured for compatibility).

 ### Use a Packaged Release